 As a Relationship Counsellor I can help you find more effective ways to communicate your needs, your wants, and your feelings while learning to listen more attentively to your partner.
 My role is not to take sides, to save your relationship or to suggest you end the relationship you are in.
 Instead we allow the therapeutic process to unfold naturally without having a predetermined goal of saving the relationship, while you receive the appropriate support from me to reach your goals.
 For Counselling to help a relationship both people in the relationship should be willing to honestly participate responsibly and actively in the therapeutic process.

-The initial appointment – assessment – lasts for half an hour, while subsequent sessions last for two hours.
+The initial appointment – assessment – and all subsequent sessions last for 50 minutes.
 The initial assessment gives you the chance to discuss the reasons that brought you to therapy and what are your hopes and expectations of the process.
 At the end of the assessment I will share my initial understanding of your issues and explain the therapeutic plan that I believe will help us go further.
 This will also be an opportunity for you to ask any questions you might have and express any concerns.
 Your attendance to the assessment does not bind you to further sessions.
 Many people who are not sure if counselling is for them book an assessment to help them make that decision.
 It is solely your decision whether you want to book the next session at that time or whether you want to take some time to decide if counselling is the right path for you at that moment and if I’m the right therapist for you.

 To book a session please contact me directly either by phone, email.
 For more information please click here.